ticketmaster-api/ticketmaster-api.github.io/products-and-docs/apis/partner/index.md

 {: .article}
 # Ticketmaster Partner-App API

 The Ticketmaster Partner-App API lets users purchase tickets through your app's native experience.
-Users will receive an email with a link to ticketmaster.com or our mobile app to redeem tickets.<br/><br/>
+Users will receive an email with a link to ticketmaster.com or our mobile app to redeem tickets.

 ## Overview
 {: #overview }